RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

   - INT.3: I can evaluate a definite integral using geometric formulas and the Properties of the Definite Integral.
   - INT.4 **(CORE)**: I can evaluate a definite integral using the Fundamental Theorem of Calculus.
   - INT.5 **(CORE)**: I can correctly antidifferentiate basic functions and identify antiderivatives.
-  - INT.6 I can find the average value of a function and the net change in a function over an interval using a definite integral.

 ### Modules, Textbook coverage, and Learning Target focus